SkylarWapato/cadence-education-fund/README.md

 ## Make your first donation to the fund

-Let's make a 50 FLOW donation with account 0x03 (just because 0x03 is unaffiliated with the fund)
+Let's make a 50 FLOW donation with account 0x03

 Call "Public donation (50)" transaction signed by account 0x03